 Visiting students (exchange students and free movers) and full-time students from non-EU / EEA countries are required to have German health insurance.

 Please note that international private health insurances from abroad for students from non-EU / EEA countries are no longer accepted by the foreigners registration office.
 This is due to the fact that it is not possible to evaluate if the foreign range of services corresponds to that of the public German health insurance companies.

 Students > 30 years of age

 Travel insurance that is accepted during the visa application process at the embassy is not sufficient for enrolment at the university.
 This travel insurance only covers emergency care during the applicable visa period.
 Please be aware that you may have multiple simultaneous insurance policies.
 Since it is required to have comprehensive standardised insurance coverage equivalent to coverage provided by a public German health insurance company for your registration with the foreigners registration office and your enrolment at the university, your policies may overlap.

 European insurance card (EHIC)

-If you are a citizen of a non-EU/EEA state and have a EHIC card, please bring the E 106 form with you from your home country and make sure it valid throughout the entire duration of your study visit at the University of Konstanz.
+If you are a citizen of a non-EU/EEA state and have a EHIC card, please also bring the E 106 form with you from your home country and make sure it valid throughout the entire duration of your study visit at the University of Konstanz.
 If you need to apply for a residence permit in order to study in Germany, both documents serve as proof of health insurance.
-However in this case you will need a confirmation of exoneration from compulsory coverage, which you get at no costs from a German statutory health insurance company (AOK, TK, etc.).
-Please note, that this exoneration is irreversible and you can therfore henceforth never join the German statutory health insurance anymore.
-Applying for and receiving statutory German health insurance before leaving your home country.